Toxin Or Health Superstar?

 3 Great Reasons To Never Go Selenium Deficient

 1 - Supports Thyroid Health:

 Most of the selenium found in your body is held up in your thyroid.

 Selenium is essential for thyroid function.
 If you ever become deficient in selenium the thyroid will cease functioning properly and you may develop any number of autoimmune thyroid diseases.

-I’ve found that one way to help people combat diseases like Hashimoto’s is to up their selenium intake.
+I’ve found that one way to help people combat thyroid related conditions is to up their selenium intake.

 This is supported by clinical research, too.
 “In a review of clinical studies, selenium improved mood, general well-being, and disease-specific antibodies (thyroid peroxidase antibodies) in people with Hashimoto’s.”